syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

 every search is internally a multi search.

 You can pause any (multi) search by just doing something different, the state of the search is automatically saved.
 You can continue searching by calling `el-search-jump-to-search-head': this command jumps to the last match and re-activates the search.

 `el-search-continue-in-next-buffer' skips all remaining matches in the current buffer and continues searching in the next buffer.
+`el-search-skip-directory' even skips all subsequent files under a specified directory.

 Matches found in the current buffer are recorded; use `el-search-previous-match' to revisit them in reverse order (this is actually the poor-man's version of a backward search, since a real backward el-search would be slow).

+This package automatically uses techniques to speed up (multi) searching (without an impact on the matches you get, of course).
+The degree of possible optimizations varies very much depending on the nature of the search pattern, so the search speed can vary greatly.

-There is no multi query-replace currently implemented; I don't know if it would be that useful as a separate command anyway.
+There are no special multi query-replace commands currently implemented; I don't know if it would be that useful anyway.
 If you want to query-replace in multiple buffers or files, call an appropriate multi-search command, and every time a first match is found in any buffer, start an ordinary `el-search-query-replace';
 after finishing, check that everything is ok, save etc, and resume the multi search with one of the above commands.

-There is currently nothing like `occur' for el-search.
-However, you can get a list of matches in the form (file-name-or-buffer . match-position) with

- (el-search-all-matches (el-search-make-search pattern stream))

-where PATTERN is the search pattern and STREAM is a stream of buffers or files (typical ways to construct such a STREAM are to call the `stream' function on a list of buffers, or to use `el-search-stream-of-directory-files').

-For example,

-  (el-search-all-matches
-   (el-search-make-search
-    ''require
-    (seq-filter
-     (lambda (buffer)
-        (with-current-buffer buffer (derived-mode-p 'emacs-lisp-mode)))
-     (stream (buffer-list)))))

-would return a list of matches for the symbol require in all elisp mode buffers.
+I've not yet implemented a real "occur" for el-search.
+For now, there is the command `el-search-overview' (C-O in the suggested key bindings above).
+It will display an overview for the current search in a separate window showing a complete count of matches per file/buffer.

 Multiple multi searches